 - Please note that the Out-of-Area Admissions application cannot be used to access Caring and Safe School Programs or Central Student Interest Programs.
 To learn more, visit the Central Student Interest Programs web page.

-Out-of-Area Admissions status is updated every November for January applications for admission in September of the upcoming school year.
+The Out-of-Area Admissions status for each school is updated annually for admission in September of the following school year.
+The Out-of-Area Admissions application becomes available in January.